-Other issues pertaining to consumers’ rights and protection, such as the New Approach Directives, CE marking, quality control and data protection are dealt with in Chapter 5 of this report.
+Other issues pertaining to consumers’ rights and protection, such as the New Approach Directives, CE marking, quality control and data protection are dealt with in the Trade Regulations section of this report.

-Several general principles are important for effective management of intellectual property (“IP”) rights in the EU.
+Several general principles are important for effective protection of intellectual property (“IP”) rights in the EU.
 First, it is important to have an overall strategy to protect your IP.
 Second, IP may be protected differently in the EU than in the United States.
-Third, rights must be registered and enforced in the EU, under local laws.
-For example, your U.S. trademark and patent registrations will not protect you in the EU.
-There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
-Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
-However, most countries do offer copyright protection to foreign works under certain conditions, and these conditions have been greatly simplified by international copyright treaties and conventions.
+Third, rights must be registered and enforced in the EU under local laws.
+For example, your U.S. trademark, design and patent registrations will not protect you in the EU without further registrations in the corresponding regional or local level.

-Registration of patents and trademarks is on a first-in-time, first-in-right basis, so you should consider applying for trademark and patent protection even before selling your products or services in the EU market.
-It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government cannot enforce rights for private individuals in the EU.
-It is the responsibility of the rights' holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
+Obtaining patent grants in the EU is based on a first-to-file basis.
+Similarly, most trademark and design rights are based on a first-to-file registration system, so you should consider how to obtain patent, design or trademark protection before introducing your products or services to the EU market.
+It is vital that companies understand that intellectual property rights are primarily private rights and that the U.S. government cannot enforce them for private individuals in the EU.
+It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
 Companies may wish to seek advice from local attorneys or IP consultants who are experts in EU law.
-The U.S. Commercial Service can provide a list of local lawyers upon request (http://germany.usembassy.gov/acs/lists/).
+The U.S. Commercial Service can provide a list of local lawyers upon request.

-While the U.S. Government stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
-Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the USG can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
-In no instance should U.S. Government advice be seen as a substitute for the responsibility of a rights holder to promptly pursue its case.
+While the U.S. government stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
+Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the U.S. government can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a law suit.
+In no instance should U.S. government advice be regarded as a substitute for the responsibility of a rights holder to promptly pursue its case.

 It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations, both EU or U.S.-based.
 These include: